San Diego limits beach access to guard seals from human harassment

 “It is unacceptable (for the mayor) to disregard proper city procedures and do whatever he wants,” he said.
 “We love the seals, we love swimming with them, and we believe shared use of the beach and water works.”

-Wan said the nearest seal rookery to Children’s Pool is 200 miles north in Ventura County, citing that as a key reason the seals at Children’s Pool should be protected.
+Wan said the nearest seal rookery to Children’s Pool is 200 miles ( 322 km) n orth in Ventura County, citing that as a key reason the seals at Children’s Pool should be protected.
+(Editing by Alex Dobuzinskis, Cynthia Johnston and Phil Berlowitz)

-Note: (Editor’s Note: This story contains material that may upset some readers)